Virginia Apgar: Obstetrics

 Apgar was also a lecturer (1965–1971) and then clinical professor (1971–1974) of pediatrics at Cornell University School of Medicine, where she taught teratology (the study of birth defects).
 She was the first to hold a faculty position in this new area of pediatrics.
 In 1973, she was appointed a lecturer in medical genetics at the Johns Hopkins School of Public Health.

 Apgar published over sixty scientific articles and numerous shorter essays for newspapers and magazines during her career, along with her book, Is My Baby All Right?.
 She received many awards, including honorary doctorates from the Woman's Medical College of Pennsylvania (1964) and Mount Holyoke College (1965), the Elizabeth Blackwell Award from the American Medical Women's Association (1966), the Distinguished Service Award from the American Society of Anesthesiologists (1966), the Alumni Gold Medal for Distinguished Achievement from Columbia University College of Physicians and Surgeons (1973) and the Ralph M. Waters Award from the American Society of Anesthesiologists (1973).
 In 1973 she was also elected Woman of the Year in Science by the Ladies Home Journal.

 Apgar was equally at home speaking to teens as she was to the movers and shakers of society.
 She spoke at March of Dimes Youth Conferences about teen pregnancy and congenital disorders at a time when these topics were considered taboo.

+Apgar score

+The Apgar score was born when Apgar was asked by an obstetrical resident what his newborn examination should cover, she wrote on a napkin five categories in which a newborn child should be evaluated, including appearance, pulse, grimace (reflexes to touch), activity, and respiration.
+The Apgar score is conducted at least two times, first sixty seconds after birth to determine if resuscitation or intervention is necessary, then again at five minutes after birth.
+Each section of the five category scale is worth a maximum of two points.
+Apgar noted newborns that received cumulative scores of 0-2 had an infant death rate of 14%, infants who scored 3-7 had a death rate of 1.1%, and the infants who received scores of 8-10 had a very low mortality rate of 0.13% Apgar later examined the scale to determine the effects of birth on the baby, they concluded that the common problems effecting newborns after birth was hypoxia and acidosis.
+Apgar hoped to use the Apgar score as a way to cease unnecessary intervention with a healthy baby, and lessen these effects.
+Over the years, the Apgar score has proved a consistent and efficient way to evaluate the overall health of a newborn baby, becoming a procedure used in most U.S hospitals.